-- A Time To Act
+- · A Time To Act

-- · Draft of CIJE letter of agreement

 - Previous planning documents, particularly on Jewish education or continuity, prepared by your community.

+- · Other studies and documents relating to the community's educational systems.

 - · Summary of most recent Jewish population study for your community.

 - · CIJE project descriptions

-- .
-"Best Practices"
+- o "Best Practices"

-- .
-Monitoring, Evaluation and Feedback
+- · Monitoring, Evaluation and Feedback

+- O Goals Project

-- Establish a detailed timetable for the project by working backward from the year one end date, as well as forward based on the amount of time work components will require.
+Establish a detailed timetable for the project by working backward from the year one end date, as well as forward based on the amount of time work components will require.